GoInterject/GoInterject.github.io/wGetStarted/L-Create-Dropdowns.md

 <br>

-**Step 5:** Scroll down in the function arguments, then in the **Display Column Name** argument field insert **DisplayText**.
+**Step 5:** Scroll down in the function arguments untill you see the **Display Column Name** argument field and insert **DisplayText**.

 ![](/images/L-Create-Dropdowns/10.png)
 <br>

-**Step 6:** Next, scroll down in the function arguments, then in the **Instruction Text** argument field input **Select A Customer**.
+**Step 6:** Next, scroll down in the function arguments to find the **Instruction Text** argument field and input **Select A Customer**.

 ![](/images/L-Create-Dropdowns/11.png)
 <br>

-> **IMPORTANT:** The Value Column Name and the Display Column Name arguments must be an exact match to the name of a column that is returned by the stored procedure.
+> **IMPORTANT:** The Value Column Name and the Display Column Name arguments must exactly match the name of a column that is returned by the stored procedure.
 A good place to look for valid columns is in the Column Definitions section of the report.
 To learn more about the jDropdown() function and what each of its arguments do, review its [index page](/wIndex/jDropdown.html).

 ### Adding a Special Hyperlink